UPCOMING OPEN HOUSE

 Lunches are provided by A Matter of Taste Catering.
 The goal of “AMOT” is to encourage children to eat well balanced meals by offering child-friendly foods that are appetizing and nutritious.
 A variety of fresh fruits and vegetables, foods that are baked, not fried, and serve age-appropriate portion sizes will be provided for a lunch fee.
 Prices vary according to grade level.
 For more info, go to the AMOT website >.

 Castle Hills does not provide a bus system for transportation of students to and from school; however, we do have busses/shuttles that are used for field trips and school activities.

 The ratio for K-6 students to teachers is 16:1.
 As grade levels advance, classes become larger.
 Even still, no class enrollment exceeds 22 students, unless an aide is available to assist the teacher.

 After school care is offered for students in K-6th grade.
 After care fees are billed separately from tuition.
 Morning care opens at 7 a.m. and closes at 6 p.m.

-Students are invited to participate in the following ACSI student activities: Art Festival, Young Authors and Illustrators, Math Olympics, Spelling Bee, Science Fair, and Speech Meet.
+Students are invited to participate in the following ACSI student activities: Art Festival, Math Olympics, Spelling Bee, Science Fair, and Speech Meet.
 Intermediate students may also participate in several competitive sports.